-- Growth Objective 1: Construction of the building and purchasing machinery.
+- Phase 1: Construction of the building and purchasing machinery.

-- Growth Objective 2: Hiring and training employees to manage increased capacity, innovative equipment.
+- Phase 2: Hiring and training employees to manage increased capacity, innovative equipment.

-- Growth Objective 3: Traveling to export markets to attend trade shows and other international marketing events.
+- Phase 3: Traveling to export markets to attend trade shows and other international marketing events.

 For each phase of this project to receive optimal funding, clear timelines should be provided at each level.
 If phase 1 was starting on September 1, then businesses should identify applicable grants and loans, then work backwards to understand (based on the program’s timelines) when the project applications must be submitted.